 BIOS 738 (2) Bayesian and Empirical Bayes Methods: Fall.* Prerequisites: BIOS 510 and BIOS 511.
 Includes Bayesian approaches to statistical inference, point and interval estimation using Bayesian and empirical Bayesian methods, representation of beliefs, estimation of the prior distribution, robustness to choice of priors, conjugate analysis, reference analysis, comparison with alternative methods of inference, computational approaches, including Laplace approximation, iterative quadrature, importance sampling, and Markov Chain Monte Carlo (Gibbs sampling).
 Various applications, such as small area estimation, clinical trials, and other biomedical applications, will be used.

-BIOS 745R (1) Biostatistical Consulting: Fall.
+BIOS 745R (1) Biostatistical Consulting: Spring.
 Prerequisites: BIOS 507 or 509.
 This course will cover topics dedicated to preparing doctoral students to lead biostatistical collaborations with non-statisticians in public health, biology, and medicine academic environments.
 Covered collaboration topics will include consulting versus collaboration, ethics, non-statistical aspects of collaboration (e.g. interpersonal communication), and negotiating expectations with clients.
 Covered biostatistical topics will include specific aim refinement, appropriate study design for the research question, assessment of feasibility (time and effort) of different statistical methods for the same problem, statistical review of grant proposals including power calculations, and appropriate summarization/presentation of results to non-statistical audiences.
 Sample Syllabus

 BIOS 760R (VC) Current Topics in Biostatistics: Fall and spring.
 A faculty member offers a new course on an advanced topic of interest, such as spatial analysis, time series, missing data methods, causal inference, and discrete multivariate analysis.